ibm-cloud-docs/cephaas/view-clusters.md

 Memory
 :   Shows the total memory allocated across all clusters, displaying both used capacity and total available capacity (for example, "6 TB of 12 TB").
 A progress bar indicates the percentage of memory in use.

-Storage
+Storage used
-:   Shows the total storage allocated across all clusters, displaying both used capacity and total available capacity (for example, "120 TB of 200 TB").
+:   Shows the total storage used across all clusters, displaying both used capacity and total available capacity (for example, "120 TB of 200 TB").
 A progress bar indicates the percentage of storage in use.

 GPUs
 :   Displays the number of GPUs attached across all clusters (for example, "3 of 8 cards attached").
 This card appears only when GPU resources are configured for your deployment.